South African Class 25 4-8-4: Characteristics

 In service, the turbine-induced draft of the Class 25 actually performed better than the regular draft of the Class 25NC.
 One advantage of the condenser was that while getting up steam, the blower could be opened at a boiler pressure of about 15 to 20 psi to start the fan spinning, which drew the fire and accelerated getting up steam pressure.
-On a non-condensing locomotive the blower would be weak while steam pressure was still that low.
+On a non-condensing locomotive the blower would be weak while steam pressure was still low.

 Timken roller bearings, from Canton, Ohio, USA were used throughout, including on the three-axle tender bogies, the coupling and connecting rods as well as the crosshead gudgeon pins, while the locomotive's leading bogies and coupled wheels had Cannon-type axle boxes.
 Compared to earlier SAR practice, a novelty was the adoption of mechanical lubrication.
 A sixteen-feed lubricator was driven off the reversing link trunion.
 Since the Class 25 was entirely mounted on roller bearings, very little effort was required to move these huge locomotives.

-The cylinders and frames were cast in one piece while the steel cylinders and steam chests were fitted with cast iron liners.
+The cylinders and frames were cast and machined in the USA in one piece while the steel cylinders and steam chests were fitted with cast iron liners.
 The tender frame was also a one-piece steel casting.
 The Alligator type crossheads were split on the vertical centre line and clamped on to the end of the piston rods, which had three coned rings engaging in grooves in the crossheads.
 The original coupling rods differed from the usual in the provision of three independent rods, thereby doing away with four knuckle joints and pins.

 The locomotive was able to negotiate curves with a radius of 275 ft, with 1/4 in gauge widening and 4+1/2 in superelevation.
 The wheels, axles and axle boxes of the leading bogie were designed to be interchangeable with those of the Class 15F, while the wheels and axles of the trailing bogie were interchangeable with those of the Class 24's trailing bogie.

 The locomotive's brakes were operated by two 24 in diameter cylinders on the engine and four 21 in diameter cylinders on the tender.
 The brake rigging on the tender bogies were independent of each other and the front tender bogie was equipped with a hand brake.
 The engine and tender brake pipelines were fitted with delaying valves which delayed brake application on the locomotive until a predetermined degree of braking had been established throughout the train.
 A separate driver's brake valve permitted the continued application of locomotive brakes while the train brakes were being released or vacuum was being built up.